microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ### Download the MABS

-As a first step, we will Download the Microsoft Azure Backup Server (MABS) from the Azure Recovery Services Vault that we created in [challenge 1](../../Readme.md#challenge-1).
+As a first step, we will download the Microsoft Azure Backup Server (MABS) from the Azure Recovery Services Vault that we created in [challenge 1](../../Readme.md#challenge-1).

-To protect on-premises workloads, the MABS server **must be located on-premises**, and **connected to a domain**.
+Note, to protect on-premises workloads, the MABS server **must be located on-premises**, and **connected to a domain**.
 You can run the server on a Hyper-V VM, a VMware VM, or a physical host.
 The recommended minimum requirements for the server hardware are two cores and 8-GB RAM.
 The supported operating systems are:

 * Windows Server 2019 (Standard, Datacenter, Essentials) - 64 bit
 * Windows Server 2016 and latest SPs (Standard, Datacenter, Essentials) - 64 bit

-We will download and install the MABS in a Windows Server 2016 located in the Hyper-v server and joined to "contosomortgage.local" domain (cmMABS).
+In this challenge, we will download and install the MABS in a Windows Server 2016 located in the Hyper-v server and joined to "contosomortgage.local" domain (cmMABS).

 * Form the server 2016 navigate to **Recovery Services Vault** in the West Europe (mh-rsv-weu) which we created in the first Challenge.
 Under **Backup**, select **On-Premises** and **Hyper-V Virtual Machine** and **Prepare Infrastructure**.

 ![image](./img/mh-ch4-screenshot-01.png)

-* In the Prepare infrastructure pane, select the **Download links for Install Azure Backup Server** and **Download vault credentials** (You will use the vault credentials during registration of Azure Backup Server to the Recovery Services vault).
+* In the **Prepare infrastructure** pane, select the **Download links for Install Azure Backup Server** and **Download vault credentials** (You will use the vault credentials during registration of Azure Backup Server to the Recovery Services vault).

 ![image](./img/mh-ch4-screenshot-02.png)